nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-listeners.md

 ## Handling Errors

 ### Bubbling Errors
 When an event is fired, the Event Service runs every registered listener for this event (ordered by priority - see above).
 By default, if an error occurs for one listener, it is catched and logged, and the Event Service continues executing the other listeners.
-In the log, a message writes:
+In the log, a message is displayed:

 ```
 Exception during yourListener sync listener execution, continuing to run other listeners
 ```

 If you throw an error in your listener and want the Event Service to stop execution and push the error to the caller, use the `Event#markBubbleException` method.
-In the following example, we have of synchronous event (configured to be triggered only foe `beforeDocumentModification`), and want to be granular and forbid the modification of the `dc:rights` field if the lifecycle state is `"expired"`:
+In the following example, we have a synchronous event (configured to be triggered only for `beforeDocumentModification`), and want to be granular and forbid the modification of the `dc:rights` field if the lifecycle state is `"expired"`:

 ```
 public class MyDoNotModifyRights implements EventListener {

     @Override
     public void handleEvent(Event event) {

         // . . . see above: Check doc type, check lifecycle state, ...

         if(doc.getProperty("dc:rights").isDirty()) {